IAR 80

 The IAR 80 was a Romanian World War II low-wing monoplane, all-metal monocoque fighter and ground-attack aircraft.
 When it first flew, in 1939, it was comparable to contemporary designs being deployed by the airforces of the most advanced military powers such as the Hawker Hurricane and Bf 109E.
 Production problems and lack of available armament delayed entry of the IAR 80 into service until 1941.
-It remained in frontline use until May 1945.
+It remained in frontline use until the end of the war.

 Development

-In order to ensure that the Royal Romanian Air Force (FARR) could continue to be supplied with aircraft in time of war, the government subsidized the creation of three major aircraft manufacturers in the 1920s and 1930s.
-The first was Societatea pentru Exploatări Tehnice (SET) which was formed in Bucharest in 1923.
+In order to ensure that the Royal Romanian Air Force (ARR) could continue to be supplied with aircraft in time of war, the government subsidized the creation of three major aircraft manufacturers in the 1920s and 1930s.
+The first was Societatea Pentru Exploatări Tehnice (SET) which was formed in Bucharest in 1923.
 Next came Industria Aeronautică Română (IAR) which set up shop in Brașov in 1925.
 Finally there was Întreprinderea de Construcții Aeronautice Românești (ICAR), which was founded in Bucharest in 1932.

 In 1930 the Romanian government issued specifications for a new fighter.
 Although the government was not anticipating bids from its own aircraft industry, IAR produced several prototypes in response to the tender.

 The contract was eventually won by the Polish PZL P.11.
-The FARR purchased 50 of a modified version called the P.11b, all of which were delivered in 1934.
+The ARR purchased 50 of a modified version called the P.11b, all of which were delivered in 1934.
 A second contest was also fought between the newer IAR 14 and PZL P.24 designs, and once again the PZL design won a contract for another 50 aircraft.

-Although IAR's own designs had not entered production, they nevertheless won the contracts to build PZLs and Gnome-Rhone 14K engines under license.
+Although IAR's own designs had not entered production, they nevertheless won the contracts to build PZL fighters and Gnome-Rhône 14K engines under license.
 As a result of these and other licence contracts the company had enough money to fund a design studio even if its designs never went into production.

 Despite losing to PZL, an IAR design team led by Ion Grosu continued work on fighter designs.
 He was convinced that the low-wing design of the IAR 24 represented a better design than the PZL gull-wing design, which was often referred to as the "Polish wing".
 Once again the team studied the new PZL fighter looking to incorporate its best features into a new aircraft, and the result was the IAR 80.